techequitytraining/gcp-project-blueprints/README.md

 # Tech Equity Cloud Services Blueprints

-Welcome to the Tech Equity Cloud Services Blueprints repository.
+Welcome to the Tech Equity Blueprints repository.
 Our blueprints has been meticulously crafted to support advanced Google Cloud partner and client training workshops, as well as enterprise solution implementations across various industry projects.
 Our goal is to accelerate your project's time to value while ensuring the highest quality through the adherence to Google Cloud best practices and the utilization of automated deployment tools.

 ## Overview